MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-129-scenario-include.md

-Analyze and reconcile customer balances at the end of the period.
+Analyze and reconcile customer balances at the end of a period.
 Explore opening balances, transactions within the period, and closing balances for customers.